 Q: If slavery is damaging, do you think there should be this shameful look at it?

 I don’t feel like I should get credit or blame for that, right?
 You get credit or blame for how you act today with the knowledge that you have today.
 So, I don’t think you can…If your great-grandfather was an abolitionist, well, you didn’t do anything.
 And if they were an enslaver, you shouldn’t get blamed for that as well.
 If they accumulated wealth based on that that you enjoy today, I think that heightens your responsibility, perhaps, to be mindful of that.
-But I don’t feel like guilt or shame really has any place in it.
+But I don’t feel like guilt or shame has any place in it.
 I don’t feel guilt or shame when I learn about it as a white person.

-Q: What steps can be taken take to build a stronger, more connected community, given this legacy of slavery?
+Q: What steps can be taken to build a stronger, more connected community, given this legacy of slavery?